Affinity-based extension of non-extensive entropy and statistical mechanics: Affinity-Based Extension of Tsallis Entropy

-\paragraph{} Now, consider an assemblage whose constituent elements are distributed among $n$ categories with a general distribution $\{p_{i}\}$ and with a general set of between-category dissimilarities $\{d_{ij}\}$, where $i,j\in \cS=\{1,\,\dots,\,n\}$.
-Here we do not presume $P=\sum_{i\in \cS}p_{i}$ to be unity, so that the resulting formula equally holds when $\cS$ represents only part of those categories available.
-Corresponding to each such observed state, a unique normalised state can be identified such that it is composed of $\iD$ completely dissimilar, equiprevalent categories, i.e.\
+Let us consider a general assemblage with distribution $\{p_{i}\}$ and the set of between-category dissimilarities $\{d_{ij}\}$, where $i,\,j\in \cS$.
+Here we do not presume $P=\sum_{i\in \cS}p_{i}$ to be unity so that the subsequent discussions and the resulting formulae equally hold when $\cS$ represents only part of those categories available.
+Corresponding to each such observed state, a unique normalised state---a hypothetical assemblage containing $\iD$ equiprevalent categories that are maximally dissimilar to each other---can be characterised by the uniform distribution $p(t)=P/\iD$ with $\int_{\cS}p(t)dt=1$ and $\int_{\cS}dt=\iD$ as before.
+The condition that $\iD$ represents the effective diversity this time is then given by the following equivalence relation: